BeauchampJ/StockAnalysis/README.md

 This is still a work in progress so it's missing a lot of the features that will be later implemented

 ---
+REQUIREMENTS:
+This matlab script requires the Financial Toolbox addon

+---
 ## About
 Program that allows importation of stock data and analysis of said data.
 Created by Jacob Beauchamp